HarshCasper/Rotten-Scripts/JavaScript/Post_Tweets/Readme.md

 `T.post(path, [params], callback)`

-GET any of the REST API endpoints.
+POST any of the REST API endpoints.

 **path**